dbt-labs/docs.getdbt.com/website/docs/docs/cloud/about-cloud-develop-defer.md

 - You must select the **[Production environment](/docs/deploy/deploy-environments#set-as-production-environment-beta)** checkbox in the **Environment Settings** page.
   - This can be set for one deployment environment per dbt Cloud project.
-- You must have a successful job run first
+- You must have a successful job run first.

 When using 'defer', it compares artifacts from the most recent successful production job, excluding CI jobs.